SGU Residency Placements: 6 Facts That Might Surprise You

 Also consider that some students complete a primary care residency en route to a competitive fellowship.
 SGU graduate Dr. Andrew Roorda, a gastroenterologist, is a shining example.

 5. Even grads who did not initially match have obtained positions

 Most medical students obtain residency placement through the National Resident Matching Program’s Main Residency Match, but not every student obtains a placement through this method.
 Applicants who didn’t match can participate in the Supplemental Offer and Acceptance Program to get placed into an unfilled position.
 They can also seek an alternative path.

-For students who don’t get placed through the Match, Dr. Madden suggests they email a PDF of their application to residency coordinators.
+For students who don’t get placed through the Match process, Dr. Madden recommends they email a PDF of their application to residency coordinators.
 It could prove beneficial if a program ends up with one or more unanticipated openings.
-“One year we had about 40 students secure spots using that method,” Dr. Madden says.
+“One year, we had about 40 students secure spots using that method,” Dr. Madden says.

-6. Residency positions are secured all over the US
+6. Residency positions are secure all over the United States

 You may be curious: Where do SGU grads secure residencies?
 Some states offer many more residency slots than others.
 It makes sense that a significant number of SGU graduates would attend residencies in those locations.

 Even still, SGU graduates consistently secure residency placements across the entire United States.
 In fact, the 2020 SGU match list includes placements across 43 states.
 To see this information for yourself, you can browse our residency placement information as far back as 2001.